William-Irvine/Bills_MQTT_Tester/README.md

 Raspberry Pi running mosquitto broker.

-Python script running to ingest data coming over on topic data/car as a JSON message and save to appropriate columns in a PostgreSQL Database also deployed on the Raspberry Pi.
+simple_mqtt_ingestor.py script runs to ingest data coming over mosquitto broker on topic data/car as a JSON message and save to appropriate columns in a PostgreSQL Database also deployed on the Raspberry Pi.